gyware/HTChat/README.md

 # HTChat
-A simple chat program written with Microsoft HTML Application and JavaScript.
+A simple chat program written HTML and JavaScript using Microsoft HTML Application host.

 *Easy to use, easy to understand.*